-- other NSAIDs - anticoagulants (medicines, which thin blood/prevent clotting e.g. acetylsalicylic acid, warfarin, heparin) - platelet aggregation inhibitors (against clotting) such as clopidogrel, ticlopidine - SSRIs (medicines against depression) such as paroxetine, sertraline, citalopram - corticosteroids (used against inflammations) - methotrexate (used to treat cancer and auto-immune diseases) - digoxin (for treatment of various heart conditions) - phenytoin (used in prevention of the occurrence of epileptic seizures) - lithium (used to treat depression and mania) - diuretics (water tablets), including potassium-sparing diuretics - medicines that reduce high blood pressure (ACE-inhibitors such as captopril, beta-blockers such as atenolol, angiotensin-II receptor antagonists such as losartan) - cholestyramine (used in the treatment of high cholesterol) - aminoglycosides (medicines against certain types of bacteria) - ciclosporin, tacrolimus (for immuno-suppression after organ transplant) - zidovudine (used to treat patients with HIV) - mifepristone - probenecid or sulfinpyrazone (for treating gout) - quinolone antibiotics - sulphonylureas (to treat type 2 diabetes) - fluconazole or voriconazole (used to treat fungal infections) - bisphosphonates (used in osteoporosis, Paget's disease and to reduce high blood calcium levels) - oxpentifylline ((pentoxifylline) used in the treatment of circulatory disease of the arteries of the legs or arms) - baclofen (a muscle relaxant) - ginkgo biloba
+- other NSAIDs - anticoagulants (medicines, which thin blood/prevent clotting e.g. acetylsalicylic acid, warfarin, heparin) - platelet aggregation inhibitors (against clotting) such as clopidogrel, ticlopidine - SSRIs (medicines against depression) such as paroxetine, sertraline, citalogram - corticosteroids (used against inflammations) - methotrexate (used to treat cancer and auto-immune diseases) - digoxin (for treatment of various heart conditions) - phenytoin (used in prevention of the occurrence of epileptic seizures) - lithium (used to treat depression and mania) - diuretics (water tablets), including potassium-sparing diuretics - medicines that reduce high blood pressure (ACE-inhibitors such as captopril, beta-blockers such as atenolol, angiotensin-II receptor antagonists such as losartan) - cholestyramine (used in the treatment of high cholesterol) - aminoglycosides (medicines against certain types of bacteria) - ciclosporin, tacrolimus (for immuno-suppression after organ transplant) - zidovudine (used to treat patients with HIV) - mifepristone - probenecid or sulfinpyrazone (for treating gout) - quinolone antibiotics - sulphonylureas (to treat type 2 diabetes) - fluconazole or voriconazole (used to treat fungal infections)

-Buplex with food and drink
+Buplex Rx with food and drink

-You should swallow Buplex with a glass of water during or after a meal.
+You should swallow Buplex Rx with a glass of water during or after a meal.

-Avoid alcohol since it may enhance the side effects of Buplex, especially those affecting the stomach, intestines or brain.
+Avoid alcohol since it may enhance the side effects of Buplex Rx, especially those affecting the stomach, intestines or brain.